natcap/invest.users-guide/source/getting_started.rst

 Quick Start InVEST Tutorial
 ===========================

 This high-level tutorial aims to give you an idea of the main activities involved with doing an ecosystem service analysis using InVEST.
 It is not an exhaustive step-by-step technical resource, but does provide steps, tips, and a general idea of the time requirement needed for running one InVEST model.
-While time requirements vary widely project to project, a general estimate is provided for each step - *Low* = less than one day; *Medium* = less than one week; *High* = a week or more.
+While time requirements vary widely project to project, a general estimate is provided for each step:

+| *Low* = this step generally requires less than one day
+| *Medium* = less than one week
+| *High* = a week or more

-*Note that GIS skills are required for many of these steps, including creating geospatial model inputs, and working with geospatial model outputs.*
+**Note that intermediate GIS skills are required for many of these steps, including creating geospatial model inputs, and working with geospatial model outputs.**

 1. **Install InVEST**
 	- Download InVEST, and install as detailed in the Installing Windows or Mac sections of this chapter.
-	- It is recommended to also install the sample data that is offered.
+	- It is recommended to also install the sample data that is offered by the InVEST installer.
 	- Time required to install InVEST: Low
 2. **Read the User Guide chapter for each model of interest**
 	- For each model, the User Guide contains background, equations, data requirements, descriptions of results and recommendations for global data sources and methods.
-	- This is the first place to go with questions about models and data.
+	- This is the first place to go with questions about models and data requirements.
 	- Time required to read a model chapter: Low
 3. **Examine the model’s sample data**
 	- Sample data is provided for all models, available for installation during the InVEST install, or downloadable separately.